MWD - The Basis of Geosteering

-Since its conception and introduction to the drilling industry in 1980s MWD has continued to evolve by building better and smarter features that make geosteering procedures far less complicated than ever before.
-A more advanced form of MWD is logging while drilling (LWD).
+Since its introduction in the 1980s MWD has continued to evolve by building more accurate and higher resolution tools which make geosteering less complicated and more precise.

-Unlike MWD systems, Logging while drilling (LWD) also carries the well logging tools as a part of bottom hole assembly (BHA).
-In other words in addition to the directional survey you are getting a number of useful logs in real time.
-They can provide the geosteering specialist with pertinent petrophysical data, including spectral gamma ray, neutron-density, resistivity, sonic, etc.
+Logging While Drilling (LWD) solutions carry additional well logging tools as part of the BHA.
+In addition to Positional and Gamma Ray data you are receiving a number of additional logs in real-time.
+They can provide the geosteerer with pertinent petrophysical data, including spectral gamma ray, neutron-density, resistivity, sonic etc.

-These log data offers significant advantages for geosteering comparing to regular MWD based geosteering by helping the geosteering engineer to perform detailed analysis of the reservoir while drilling for solid decision-making in drilling projects with the high structural and reservoir property uncertainties.
+These log data offer significant advantages when compared to simple MWD based geosteering.
+They allow the geosteerer to perform detailed analysis of the reservoir while drilling which allows for solid decision-making on projects with high structural and reservoir property uncertainties.

-The need for technologically advanced solutions of LWD is becoming more evident.
-LWD systems are setting the trend for today’s drilling and geosteering, and there is no sign of going back.
+Technologically advanced LWD solutions are setting the trend for today’s complicated drilling and geosteering projects and there is no sign of going back!

 Borehole Image Log Data

-LWD tools are also capable of capturing high-quality images of the borehole called Image Logs (Image Log resolution depends on Image Log type: resistivity, density, gamma ray).
+LWD tools are also capable of capturing high-resolution images of the borehole called Image Logs (Image Log resolution depends on Image Log type: resistivity, density or gamma ray).

-Borehole Image Logs is special type of logs that give one the most useful input to the process of well placement optimization (geosteering in other words).
-Those logs can be interpreted in real-time with estimation of true dips of the beddings that well has just penetrated, identifying faults and fractures crossed by well.
-Having these structural details of the reservoir in real-time the geosteerer can better plan his actions of “well driving”.
+Borehole Image Logs are a special type of log which provide one of the most effective data streams for use in well placement optimization.
+Those logs can be interpreted in real-time to make estimations of apparent and true dips of penetrated bedding planes.
+It can assist in more accurately determining the position of faults and fractures encountered by the wellbore.
+Having these structural details of the reservoir in real-time is a powerful tool for the geosteerer in planning his optimal “well driving” path.

-Seismic data interpretation is an important piece of data that can be used for well planning and geosteering.
-Having a seismic cross-section as a backdrop of your plan trajectory, geosteerer can predict the position of faults, dip changes and be ready to change the trajectory according to those geological features.
-This data is available before the well drilling, so the geosteerer can spend some time analyzing possible pitfalls and be ready for all major changes of reservoir geometry.
+Seismic data interpretation is an important component in both the planning and the geosteering of a well.
+Having a seismic cross-section as a backdrop of your plan trajectory allows a geosteerer can accurately predict the position of upcoming faults and dip change.
+This allows adjustment of the wellbore trajectory in preparation for those geologic features.
+This data is available before drilling commences so the geosteerer can prepare for possible operational pitfalls and all major changes in reservoir geometry.